cyd01/tinyweb/README.md

 * Support Accept-Ranges: bytes (for in browser MP4 playing)
 * concurrency by pre-fork

-And the new features recentrly added:
+And the new features recently added:

 * Default index file
 * 302 redirect for directory